AvinashMahala/ClusterGenie/README.md

 **ClusterGenie** is a fullstack demo project designed for a DigitalOcean Senior Software Engineer (Copilots) interview.
 It showcases a scalable, AI-assisted cluster management dashboard inspired by cloud infrastructure operations.
 The application allows users to diagnose cluster health, provision droplets (virtual machines), manage scaling actions, monitor worker job progress, perform synthetic health checks, and view activity logs—all with a focus on operational excellence, automation, and AI-driven insights.

 This project demonstrates key skills from the job description, including:
-- Developing gRPC APIs in Go for microservices.
+- Developing REST APIs in Go for microservices.
 - Building distributed systems with MySQL, Redis, and Kafka.
 - Integrating Large Language Models (LLMs) for agentic solutions (e.g., diagnostics).
 - Collaborating on product features with clean architecture.